 By this all men will know that you are My disciples, if you have love for one another.

-Today’s devotion is excerpted from “Jesus’s 4 Tips for Burning Your Ships” by Dr. Robert Jeffress, 2017.
+Today’s devotion is excerpted from “Meat Market Christianity” by Dr. Robert Jeffress, 2011.

 Scripture quotations taken from the (NASB®) New American Standard Bible®, Copyright © 1960, 1971, 1977, 1995 by The Lockman Foundation.
 Used by permission.
 All rights reserved. www.lockman.org.